craftercms/docs/source/site-administrators/plugin-management.rst

 Plugin Management
 =================

-Site plugins extend Crafter Studio (authoring) and Crafter Engine and the site/web application (delivery).
+Project plugins extend Crafter Studio (authoring) and Crafter Engine and the site/web application (delivery).
 It adds new features/functionality without adding code to CrafterCMS.

 This section details how to manage plugins from the |projectTools| Plugin Management module.